Affiliates Program

 Membership cost and benefits:

 Affiliate Program members may provide additional funding.
 All research results arising from the use of the additional funding will be shared with all program members and the general public.
-Affiliate Program members may request the additional funding be used to support a particular area of program research identified on the program’s website, or the program research of a named faculty member, as long as the faculty is identified on the program website as participating in the Affiliate Program.
+Affiliate program members may request the additional funding be used to support a particular area of program research identified on the program’s website, or the program research of a named faculty member, as long as the faculty is identified on the program website as participating in the Affiliate Program.
 In either instance, the director of the Affiliate Program will determine how the additional funding will be used in the program’s research.